ajarifi/ajarifi.github.io/_pages/update.md

   Selected as the best presenter in Strangeness Nuclear Physics School (SNP 2018).

 * (2017, 07, 04) <button class="btn--article-black">Milestone</button> <br>
-  Passed the Japanese Languange Proficiency Test (JLPT): N3 (intermediate level). <br>
+  Passed the Japanese Language Proficiency Test (JLPT): N3 (intermediate level). <br>
-  FYI: N1 and N5 is the highest and the lowest level, respectively.
+  FYI: N1 (highest level) and N5(lowest level).

 <h2> 2017 </h2>

 * (2017, 10, 25) <button class="btn--article-black">Milestone</button> <br>
   First time to organize a conference as a supervisor (ISASC, Ichokaikan, Osaka U). <br>
-  This is the scientific conference of indonesian student association.
+  This is the scientific conference of an Indonesian student association.

 * (2017, 06, 23) <button class="btn--article-black">Milestone</button> <br>
   First time to publish a paper as the first author in <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.95.114018">Physical Review D</a>.